Essay title stolen from here.

 Table of contents

 Plan ahead.
-When I started studying Electrical Engineering at IIT Kanpur, I had no idea what the curriculum has or what engineers do.
+When I started studying Electrical Engineering at IIT Kanpur, I had no idea about the curriculum or what engineers do.
 I joined the program like most people because I was told that IITs are the best places to be in India.
 I think that is true to some extent.
 Although, it would have been a lot better if I knew what I was doing or what I would do once I graduated.

 I’m starting my MBA at IIM Bangalore in a month.
 You can read about the thought process here.
 This does not mean that I know what I’m doing or what I want from life.
 However, I think I got pretty good at figuring out what I don’t like.
 The way I learned what I disliked was: (1) try and do what everyone else is doing, (2) if you like something, continue doing that; otherwise, get out, (3) repeat.